-Good Academic Standing in the University:
+1. Good Academic Standing in the University:

 All students are expected to meet both University and School of Nursing academic good standing criteria.
-University requirements may be found at: www.stonybrook.edu/sb/bulletin/current/policiesandregulations/policies_expe ctations/academicstanding.php
+University requirements may be found at: www.stonybrook.edu/sb/bulletin/current/policiesandregulations/policies expectations/academic standing.php

-Procedure for Progression of Undergraduate Students:
+2. Procedure for Progression of Undergraduate Students:

-- Maintenance of a required overall grade point average of 2.5 or higher in the prescribed pathway. - Adherence to policies relative to successful completion of required nursing courses: - A student must earn a minimum grade of "C+" to pass any nursing course.
-Grades of "C" or lower in any nursing course are not acceptable and deemed a failure. - If an undergraduate student fails a nursing course, the student will be placed on Academic Jeopardy; see policy. - All students who fail either or both the clinical and/or didactic components of a nursing course will be placed on Academic Jeopardy; see policy. - The nursing curriculum must be completed in sequence.
-Two failures of any required course or courses results in dismissal from the undergraduate program.
+- a) Maintenance of a required overall grade point average of 2.5 or higher in the prescribed pathway. - b) Adherence to policies relative to successful completion of required nursing courses: - 1) A student must earn a minimum grade of "C+" to pass any nursing course.
+Grades of "C" or lower in any nursing course are not acceptable and deemed a failure. - 2) If an undergraduate student fails a nursing course, the student will be placed on Academic Jeopardy; see policy. - 3) All students who fail either or both the clinical and/or didactic components of a nursing course will be placed on Academic Jeopardy; see policy. - 4) The nursing curriculum must be completed in sequence.
+Two failures of any required course or courses results in dismissal from the undergraduate program. - 5) A student who fails to maintain an overall grade point average of at least 2.5 at the end of any semester will be placed on Academic Jeopardy. - 6) A student on Academic Jeopardy for a grade point average of less than 2.5 is required to achieve an overall grade point average of 2.5 or higher within 2 consecutive semesters as determined by program.